 - Nilu Phule

 - Shriram Ranade

-One day, when Nagya goes into the forest to gather wood, he is attacked by a Queen of honeybees and is injured in eye.
-He decides to take revenge from the bees by destroying their beehives.
+One day, when Nagya goes into the forest to gather wood, he is attacked by a Queen of honeybees and is injured in the eye.
+He decides to take revenge on the bees by destroying their beehives.
 The bees have their hives on a steep mountain which is difficult to climb.
-However Nagya is firm on his decision and succeeds in his climb, supported by Chindhi, who waits at the base of the mountain.
+However, Nagya is firm on his decision and succeeds in his climb, supported by Chindhi, who waits at the base of the mountain.
 Though the beehives are destroyed, the angry bees attack Chindhi and she dies in an accident.
 So in the end, though Nagya has his revenge from the Queen Bee, he loses his Queen in the attempt – the paradox signified by the name Jait Re Jait (Win-Win).

 Jait Re Jait is a poignant tale of love and loss in a society much different from the cities and leads the viewer to witness the trials and tribulations of the protagonists, their life and aspirations in a tribal setup.
 The journey of Chindhi, who treads on a different path following her heart and pays the ultimate price, has been sketched in a sensitive manner.

 Jabbar Patel excels in his treatment and succeeds in creating the tribal way of life on celluloid almost perfectly.
 Cinematography is a strong point of the film, seconded only by its immensely popular music.
-Performance wise, Jait Re Jait sees one of the best performances by Smita Patil.
+Performance-wise, Jait Re Jait sees one of the best performances by Smita Patil.
 Mohan Agashe and Nilu Phule are very good in their roles.

 Jait Re Jait portrays life’s ultimate battle, and the price one has to pay to win it.
 It is the moment of glory for the Marathi Cinema.

 - National Film Award for Best Marathi Film (1978)

 - Filmfare Award for Best Actress (Smita Patil) (1978)